Eclipse Equestrian Training Program

 Since retiring from the saddle, Julia has spent the later part of her career focusing on coaching riders as knowledgeable, competitive horsemen in hunters, jumpers and equitations.
 She also frequently shares her knowledge through clinics and mentoring of young professionals through their coaching designation.

-Creekside Farm is located 5 minutes west of Spruce Meadows, just south of Calgary, AB.
+Apex Equestrian is located 10 minutes south of Spruce Meadows, in DeWinton AB.

 Hot water wash racks